-My background is University-based, where I worked for several years on research contracts, both as a software engineer and as a researcher.
-I have published a number of papers, where I have developed my own AI brain model and also written one book.
+My background is University-based, where I worked for several years, both as a software engineer and as a researcher.
+Since then, I have written a book in the areas of Artificial Intelligence, the Internet and SOA, and published a number of papers that describe my own cognitive model.

 I am currently available for freelance work in programming, research, writing, or consultancy.
 I would also be interested in any sources of funding and/or collaboration.

 A summary of my work experience is as follows:

 - Experienced software engineer, with the design and development of products over the whole software life-cycle.

 - Main programming languages are Java and C#, with some web-based and mobile knowledge.

 - Algorithm development, particularly for Artificial Intelligence and distributed systems.
 Also test programs.

 - With an academic background, I am strong in research and technical writing, where my research interests include Artificial Intelligence (autonomous, agent-based, cognitive or neural systems), heuristics, search or query processes and distributed information systems.